Motor Girl: Reception

 The first issue debuted to positive reviews, averaging 8.6/10 based on six critical reviews according to review aggregator Comic Book Roundup.
 The series as a whole was ranked number 13 on io9's top 15 comics of 2017.

 Multiple critics noted how different the writing and art were from Moore's previous works.
 Writing for ComicWow, Huck Talwar said the series was well-paced.
-Hassan Otsmane-Elaou agreed in an analysis of the artwork at Comics Alliance, where he attributed Moore's control of timing to the lack of collaborators.
+Hassan Otsmane-Elaou agreed in an analysis of the artwork at ComicsAlliance, where he attributed Moore's control of timing to the lack of collaborators.
 He went on to praise Mike as a narrative device, noting how the amount of space he occupies in a panel represents the degree of Sam's unease in the scene.
 Halfway through the series, Newsarama reviewer Kat Calamia said the series was good when it "focus[ed] on Sam and the psychological aspects of the story", but felt Moore had not built a strong voice for Walton's group.
 In a review of the final issue for Multiversity Comics, Nicholas Palmieri said the last minute revelations felt planned and that "Motor Girl [#10] delivered everything you could want out of a concluding issue".